Adding Another Factor to Principal-Agent Model

 Perhaps, what’s also interesting is that, if we know the directional effect of a factor while observing both pay-for-performance sensitivity and the level of such factor, we may be able to infer whether the principal elicits full executive effort at all costs.
 Paired with firm performance, could this be some indicators of governance or board ability?
 Seems like some future research questions.

-This post is adapted from the online appendix of my JBF paper "organization capital and executive performance incentives".
+This post is adapted from the online appendix of Gao, Leung, and Qiu (2021).